-In this tutorial you will learn how to model a chess pawn in 3D Studio Max.
+In this tutorial you will learn how to model a chess pawn in 3ds Max.
 The main purpose is to show you some basic Editable Poly edit options and how they can be used to create something very quickly.
-This tutorial is primarily aimed at the beginner, but can be interesting for the more experienced modeler as well.
+This tutorial is suitable for absolute beginners.

 Note: Click on the thumbnail in each step for a larger screen shot that includes the viewports and the relevant portion of the user interface.

 Step 1 Create a Cylinder on the Top viewport with the following attributes.
 Radius: 30 Height: 75 Height Segments: 16 Cap Segments: 2 Sides: 11 Smooth: Enabled

 Step 2 Convert the cylinder to an editable poly by right-clicking Cylinder on the Modify tab and selecting Editable Poly below Convert To:.

 Step 3 On the Front viewport, select the second row of edges from below and move it down until it almost meets the bottom.
 You can select the entire row by going to the Edges sublevel of the Editable Poly, selecting one edge on the row, and clicking the Loop button.
 Instead of moving the edges down, you can also select the vertexes (by drawing a selection rectangle around them) and move those down.

 Step 4 Select the third row from below and move it down until it looks like the image on the right (click it for more details).

 Step 5 Go to Polygon sublevel and select the third row of polygons from below.
 Click the square button next to the Extrude button, select Local Normal, and set Extrusion Height to -5.0 (minus 5).
 Click OK to extrude the polygons inward.